Greek Meatballs

 Step-by-Step Cooking Process

-2. Add the beaten egg to the mixture and mix until well combined.
+- Incorporate the beaten egg into the mixture until well combined.

-6. Cook for 5-7 minutes on each side until golden brown.
+- Cook for about 5-6 minutes on each side until browned and cooked through.

-8. Once cooked, remove meatballs from the skillet and drain on paper towels.
+- Remove meatballs from skillet and let them drain on paper towels.

-10. Enjoy with a side of fresh salad or pita bread.
+- Enjoy with a side of tzatziki sauce or salad!

 Alternative Ingredients

-You can substitute ground beef with ground turkey or chicken for a lighter option.
-Additionally, gluten-free breadcrumbs can replace regular breadcrumbs for a gluten-free version.
+You can substitute ground turkey or chicken for a lighter option.
+Additionally, quinoa or oats can replace breadcrumbs for a gluten-free version.
+Fresh mint can be added for an extra flavor twist.

 Serving and Pairings

-Greek meatballs are delicious served with tzatziki sauce, pita bread, or a fresh Greek salad.
-They also pair well with rice or roasted vegetables for a complete meal.
+Greek meatballs pair wonderfully with tzatziki sauce, pita bread, and a fresh salad.
+They can also be served with rice or pasta for a hearty meal.

 Storage and Reheating

 Store leftover meatballs in an airtight container in the refrigerator for up to 3 days.
-They can be reheated in the oven or microwave.
-Greek meatballs freeze well; store in a freezer-safe container for up to 3 months.
+They can be reheated in a skillet over low heat or in the microwave.
+Greek meatballs can also be frozen for up to 3 months.

 Cooking Mistakes